 But, Roberto Mancini’s men fought to the last second, scoring in the 92nd minute courtesy of Edin Dzeko and then two minutes later in the 94th minute, with Aguero ghosting into the box and uncorking a trademark strike to send City fans into raptures.

-The last-gasp finish has gone down in football folklore as the ‘Aguerooooo’ goal (number of Os optional) thanks to Martin Tyler’s epic commentary, and those City players will forever be remembered, but what of the visitors that day?
+Indeed his last-gasp finish has gone down in football folklore as the ‘Aguerooooo’ goal (number of Os optional) thanks to Martin Tyler’s epic commentary, and those City players will forever be remembered, but what of the visitors that day?

 The travelling Londoners nearly spoiled the party in May 2012, producing an extraordinary performance (one of them was even dramatically sent off) in the 3-2 reversal as they beat the drop, with Bolton failing to win at Stoke, but can you remember the QPR players from that Premier League classic?